nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 **Do the following:**

-- Refactor `spacecenter.PreFlightChecks` to use the adapter pattern
+- Refactor `PreFlightChecks` to use the adapter pattern
 - Create `PreFligthChecksTests.java` in the test dir
 - Create test cases for each method that verifies the correct result is returned given "user" (fake) input.